syncfusion/ej2-react-docs/src/calendars/timepicker/getting-started.md

 This section explains you the steps required to create a simple TimePicker and demonstrate the basic usage of the TimePicker component.

+To get start quickly with React TimePicker, you can check on this video:

+`youtube:YYu_33pJz9E`

 ## Dependencies

 The below list of dependencies are required to use the `TimePicker` component in your application.